BernardoGiordano/Checkpoint/README.md

 You can use Checkpoint for 3DS with both cfw and Rosalina-based Homebrew Launchers. *hax-based Homebrew Launchers are not supported by Checkpoint.

-Checkpoint for Switch only runs on homebrew launcher.
+Checkpoint for Switch runs on homebrew launcher.
 Make sure you're running up-to-date payloads.

 The first launch will take considerably longer than usual (usually 1-2 minutes depending on how many titles you have installed), due to the working directories being created - Checkpoint will be significatively faster upon launch from then on.